Yandex Cloud

 Where:

-• file: Name of the file the connector will read data from.
+• file: Name of the file from which the connector will read data.

-• topic: Name of the Managed Service for Apache Kafka® cluster topic the connector will feed data to.
+• topic: Name of the Managed Service for Apache Kafka® cluster topic to which the connector will write data.

 1. To send test data to the cluster, run the worker on the VM: